Why Opening and Closing Lines Matter in Betting And How My Model Beats Both

 That's nearly unheard of.

-Most bettors — even sharp ones — measure success by how often they beat the closing line value (CLV), not by whether they make money after the closing line.
+Most sharp bettors measure success by how often they get "closing line value" (which basically means how often they bet on the opening line before it gets bumped), not by whether they make money after the closing line.
 But my model?
 It does both.

 🧠 Beating the Closing Line = Beating the Market